 In the two years before the girl’s injury, a number of incidents occurred involving the escalator, including a similar event the day before the girl’s accident in which a customer’s shoe had been caught in the escalator, the complaint stated.

-Macy’s canceled a state-mandated inspection of the escalator that was originally scheduled for March 2013 and never rescheduled it due to its interference with the store’s retail operations, the lawsuit further alleged.
-After the tragedy, Macy’s replaced the escalators.
+The department store canceled a state-mandated inspection of the escalator that was originally scheduled for March 2013 and never rescheduled it due to its interference with the store’s retail operations, the lawsuit further alleged.
+After the tragedy, the department store replaced the escalators.